AI-express-net/Stocks/stocks/instructions.md

 - All code must follow the general coding rules in coding_rules.md
 - After any changes are made to the code, run pytest on the code.
 - Never suggest to use a mock in production code.
+- All requirements in the requirements-file should be reflected in pytest unit-tests.
+- All applications and pytest unit-tests need to run in PyCharm as wel as Cursor.
+Including making sure that any new packages introduced in Cursor are alo available in PyCharm.

 The following instructions were suggested by Cursor itself:
 - Mandating systematic search before making interface changes.